Grove Recreation Ground: History

-Early History
+Early history

 The Grove was built on land belonging to James Grove, a well-known local businessman who owned James Grove & Sons button company.
 The site, located on Stourbridge Road, Halesowen, was originally used for cricket.
 Halesowen Cricket Club, established ca.1856, used the ground for nearly a century before moving to Manor Abbey Sports Ground in 1948.
 It was not until ca.1882 that Halesowen Football Club moved to Stourbridge Road after having played at three different grounds since their founding in 1877.

 The ground underwent a series of renovation projects during the 1920s.
 In 1920, the Halesowen Cricket, Football, & Recreation Club funded the construction of a pavilion and dressing room facility; before this, teams had gotten dressed in the nearby Waggon & Horses public house.
 Then, in 1924, the club opened a new grandstand at the Old Hawne Lane end of the stadium.

 Towards the end of the decade, the Grove family relinquished ownership of the ground, entrusted the land to Halesowen Urban District Council, and renamed the stadium the James Grove Recreation & Sports Ground.
 In honour of the handover and at the cost of £137, the club bought a set of entry gates that are still in use on the Stourbridge Road today.
 Then, in 1934, the Council constructed another wooden stand along the west side of the ground.

 Following the Second World War, the football club constructed new dressing facilities and, in 1950, opened a new 1,000 capacity stand to replace the timbre structure at the stadium's north end.
 The "Shed", as it has become known, is the oldest stand still in use at the ground today.
 In the late 1970s, after several failed attempts to demolish the ground for the construction of a highway, Halesowen Council passed ownership of the Grove to the newly formed James Grove Recreation & Sport Ground Trust in October 1984.

 1980s Redevelopment

 Between 1983 and 1986, Halesowen Town won the West Midlands (Regional) League four times, but were repeatedly denied promotion to the Southern League due to the Grove's poor facilities.
 Therefore, beginning in 1983, the club embarked on a total redevelopment of the stadium.
 These improvements included a new £20,000 changing facility, the erection of floodlights, concrete terracing along one side of the ground, and a perimeter fence.
 But the biggest challenge was to level the notoriously steep pitch, a project that cost the club £27,000.
 In 1987, a 420 seater grandstand was built across the factory side of the ground which would later be dedicated as the Harry Rudge Stand.
-The stand was extended in 1998 and again in 2000 to include a press box, restrooms, and 105 extra seats.
+The stand was extended in 1998 and again in 2000 to include a press box, toilets, and 105 extra seats.